paulgreg/word-of-the-day-server/README.md

 # Word of the day - server

 An API to get a random word and translation in a few languages.
+It uses ChatGPT for translations.

 The purpose of that project is to serve the word of the day for the [eink esp32 display device](https://github.com/paulgreg/esp32_word-of-the-day).

+## Generate word daily

+   npm run build && OPENAI_API_KEY="your-key" npm run generate-word-of-the-day

 ## Sources